shakacode/react_on_rails/docs/guides/upgrading-react-on-rails.md

 We specialize in helping companies to quickly and efficiently upgrade.
 The older versions use the Rails asset pipeline to package client assets.
 The current and recommended way is to use Webpack 4+ for asset preparation.
 You may also need help migrating from the `rails/webpacker`'s Webpack configuration to a better setup ready for Server Side Rendering.

+## Upgrading to v13

+### Breaking Change
+Previously, the gem `webpacker` was a Gem dependency.

+v13 has changed slightly to switch to `shakapacker`.

+For details, see see the [Shakapacker guide to upgrading](https://github.com/shakacode/shakapacker/blob/master/docs/v6_upgrade.md)

+In summary:

+1. Change the gem reference from 'webpacker' to 'shakapacker'
+2. Change the npm reference from '@rails/webpacker' to 'shakapacker'
+3. Other updates, depending on what version of rails/webpacker that you had.

 ## Upgrading to v12
 ### Recent versions
 Make sure that you are on a relatively more recent version of rails and webpacker.
 Yes, the [rails/webpacker](https://github.com/rails/webpacker) gem is required!